Vanessa Silberman: Solo touring, material, background and collaborations

 A third single "American Folk Rock" was released on February 14 and supported with a 39-day solo U.S. tour.
 "Awake & Feeling", Silberman's 4th single, was released on July 15 and followed up with a 52-date Shine solo tour across the U.S.

 Silberman released her debut self-produced and self-titled EP on October 7. which contains her previous singles and another new song, "Shine".

 Silberman appeared live on television on Fresno's KMPH-TV Fox26 'Festive Friday' morning show on Oct.
 28th 2016 with Jimmy Dias of The Love Dimension to promote their upcoming joint tour as well as again performing Silbermans songs on Friday, April 7, 2017, to kick off their U.S. tour.

 In March 2017 Silberman did an East Coast touring featuring drummer Reed Mullin of Corrosion of Conformity and producer/musician Mikel Ross.
 And again in July 2017 Silberman did another tour with Mullin and Ross up the West Coast backing her as the Vanessa Silberman Band with Boston's 38th annual Rock 'n' Roll Rumble winner Carissa Johnson opening up.

 Silberman, Mullin and Ross debuted 'OK' a single they recorded together under the Vanessa Silberman Band on The Goddamn Dave Hill (comedian) show on the free-form radio station WFMU 91.1FM New York, NY on May 14, 2018.
 Silberman, Mullin and Ross all met working on the Teenage Time Killers Record at Studio 606, the Foo Fighters Recording Studio where Silberman was an in-house assistant engineer.

 In June and July 2017 Vanessa played 3 dates on the final Vans Warped Tour and released a new song on June 29 called "Outswimming Sharks" which was a recording collaboration with guitarist and producer Ken Susi of metal band Unearth.
 The single's video premiered on New Noise Magazine on July 13, 2017.

 Vanessa did a touring & recording artist series with Apple where she spoke and performed at their San Francisco Union Square store through the winter of 2018–2019.
-She also performed at NAMM 2019.
+She also performed at the NAMM Show in 2019.

 She released 3 singles and 2 videos from her EP 'Brighter in Bloom' (released on Sept.
-20th on her label A Diamond Heart Production'), 'I Got a Reason' on May 10 and 'Love' on June 21st.
+20th on her label A Diamond Heart Production), 'I Got a Reason' on May 10 and 'Love' on June 21.
 The music video for 'Don't', a song Vanessa is known for playing live was premiered by Audiofemme on Nov.
 15th 2019.
 'Love' and 'Don't' have both been played on Rodney Bingenheimer's Under Ground Garage show.

 Silberman contributed rap style vocals to Kidforce's STFU, a track off of his Deathpop EP.